with Drought Smart Plants

 If you feed with water soluble fertilizers, use half the recommended amount in your regular watering regime.
 Succulents as a group require very little nutrition, and the over use of fertilizer can lead to weak sappy growth.

 If in doubt as to if you should water, don't!
 Leave it another day or so.
-I water maybe once a week in summer, even when it's very hot, and much less in winter, and I don't fertilize at all until I see new growth in the spring.
+I water maybe once a week in summer, even when it's very hot, and much less in winter while the plants have a well deserved dormant rest, and I don't fertilize at all until I see new growth in the spring.